Minnesota Mesothelioma Treatment

 Mesothelioma patients in Minnesota may pursue legal action against companies responsible for their asbestos exposure.
 A successful mesothelioma lawsuit can provide compensation for medical expenses, lost wages, pain and suffering, and other damages.

-Our partners have secured over $300 million for Minnesota mesothelioma victims, including:
+Our legal partners have secured over $300 million for Minnesota mesothelioma victims, including:

 • $6.92 million for a secondhand exposure victim in Lakeland